 Why refuse to admit that writing is rarely attached to a fully autonomous impulse ?
 You write first because others before you wrote, then, because you have already started writing : the question should really be asked of the first person to dare begin such a practice : which basically amounts to saying that is has no meaning.

 Julien Gracq, Reading Writing (En lisant en écrivant), translated by Jeanine Herman.
 New York : Turtle Point Press, 1980 (copyright Librairie José Corti).

-Julien Gracq was born on July 27th, 1910 in Saint-Florent-le-Vieil on the banks of the Loire, between Nantes and Angers.
-He came back there when he retired and stayed until his death – December, 22nd, 2007.
-His whole oeuvre is published by the Éditions José Corti and by the Éditions de la Pléiade.
+Louis Poirier was born on 27th July 1910 in Saint-Florent-le-Vieil on the banks of the Loire river, between Nantes and Angers.
+He chose Julien Gracq as a pen name when he published his first novel (Au château d’Argol - The Castle of Argol, 1938).
+He went back to his family house when he retired and stayed there until his death – 22nd December 2007.
+His whole work is published by Éditions José Corti and by Éditions de la Pléiade.

 He published a few novels, a play and several essays.
 Some of his books are listed below :

 Au château d’Argol (The Castle of Argol), 1938

 Le Rivage des Syrtes (The Opposing Shore), 1951

 Un balcon en forêt (A Balcony in the Forest), 1958

 La Presqu’île (3 short stories, amongst them King Cophetua), 1970